 “Cannabis Effects: Men vs. Women”

-A woman’s menstrual cycle can be a difficult time of the month for some women, thanks to a slew of distressing symptoms.
-However, it might be useful to give cannabis a try next time: it acts as a muscle relaxant, pain reliever, and an anti-inflammatory, and can tackle even the most problematic of your symptoms.
-You can take it however you like, whether you prefer to smoke, apply it as a cream, use a suppository, or vape using dry herb vaporizers.
+A woman’s menstrual cycle can be a difficult time of the month, thanks to a slew of distressing symptoms.
+However, it might be useful to give cannabis a try next time since many women say that it acts as a muscle relaxant, pain reliever, and an anti-inflammatory.
+Women can take it however they like, whether they prefer to smoke, apply it as a cream, use a suppository, or vape using dry herb vaporizers.

 For starters, there are some strains offered by Growers Choice that women can use for their next menstrual cycle:

 Ease your PMS symptoms with these marijuana strains.
-White Widow and Super Silver Haze can ease pain and soothe even the worst mood swings, and the latter is also a common choice to help migraines.
-Cheese can relax tense muscles and cramps, while the tail end of Girl Scout Cookies effects can help you fall asleep while relieving pain.
+Women have reported that White Widow and Super Silver Haze ease pain and soothe even the worst mood swings.
+Women have also said that Cheese relaxes tense muscles or cramps and Girl Scout Cookies helps them fall asleep while relieving pain.

 Discover the benefits of cannabis for PMS symptoms – and consider growing your own medications with Growers Choice!